← Back to Flight Club

 LIMITED OPERATING HISTORY

-The Alpha Convergence Equity Strategy commenced operations on June 27, 2025 and has a limited operating history of 191 trading days as of the reporting date, representing 75.8% of the 252-trading day minimum considered adequate for preliminary statistical validation.
-Metrics derived from this period carry wide confidence intervals.
+The Alpha Convergence Equity Strategy commenced operations on June 27, 2025 and has a limited operating history of 232 trading days as of the reporting date, representing 92.1% of the 252 trading days generally required for institutional validation.
+Strategies with limited track records may behave differently as markets evolve, and short-term performance should not be assumed indicative of future outcomes.

 EQUITY STRATEGY RISKS